elastisys/compliantkubernetes/docs/user-guide/metrics.md

 # Metrics

-This guide gives an introduction to Prometheus and Grafana and where they fit in Compliant Kubernetes, in terms of reducing the compliance burden.
+This guide gives an introduction to Prometheus and Grafana and where they fit in Welkin, in terms of reducing the compliance burden.

 ## Why Prometheus and Grafana?